mypreview/Conj/docs/update-server-php-version.md

 ```
 Dear service provider,

-I’m running a WooCommerce webshop on one of your servers and Conj WordPress theme has recommended using at least PHP 7.0 or above.
+I’m running a WooCommerce webshop on one of your servers and the Conj - eCommerce WordPress Theme has recommended using at least PHP 7.0 or above.
 Also, WordPress, the content management system that my theme uses, has listed PHP 7 as the recommended version on their requirements page:

 https://wordpress.org/about/requirements/
 https://mypreview.github.io/Conj/#/update-php-version?id=contact-your-host

 Please let me know if my hosting supports PHP 7.0 or higher and how I can upgrade?

-Also, please increase those limits to a minimum as follows:
+In addition to that, please increase those limits to a minimum as follows:

 max_execution_time 180
 memory_limit 128M